July 14, 1984 - Hillside is Born!

 July 21-23, 1995 - Survey Says...

 Speed River Cycle offers free lockup and minor repairs.
 Ticket prices rise to $35 for Early Birds and $45 Advance.
 The Hillside budget reaches $250,000.
 The first Hillside Survey is distributed.

 Acoustic Guitar Magazine ranks Hillside as one of the top 25 festivals in North America (with one of the smallest budgets).
 The city implements the Wet/Dry waste system.

-The Hillside web site is launched.
+The Hillside website is launched.
 There are more than 500 volunteers and 40 acts.
-The famous "mud kids" photo is on the back cover of program.
+The famous "mud kids" photo is on the back cover of the program.

 The Aboriginal Circle is launched.
 Evergreen Seniors Center and Guelph-Wellington Seniors Association celebrate "International Year of the Older Person."
 A major thunderstorm shuts down the Main Stage.
 All acts are temporarily relocated to the tents.

 The first Hillside CD is released, featuring live tracks from the 1999 festival.
 The Hillside t-shirt is made from 100% organic cotton.
 There are more than 800 volunteers, a Hillside record.